webclinic017/edgedb/docs/reference/datamodel/linkprops.rst

 Link properties
 ===============

-.. index:: property, link property, linkprops, link table, relations, @
+.. index:: link property, linkprops, link table, relations
+.. api-index:: @

 Links, like objects, can also contain **properties**.
 These are used to store metadata about the link.
 Due to how they're persisted under the hood, link properties have a few additional constraints: they're always ``single``